 Fiesta Committee and the Fiber Arts Education Committee.

-The Co-sponsoring Guilds elect or appoint
+The Co-sponsoring Guilds elect or appoint representatives to

 The Council has sponsored two off-year fiber arts shows in the past, an opportunity for the co-sponsoring guilds' artists to present their